 Several cases of diversion have been reported since 2006 in Mali.

-Table 2: Cases of diversion of arms, ammunition, and explosives in Mali since 2006
+Table 2.
+Cases of diversion of arms, ammunition and explosives in Mali since 2006

 Year | Location | Description |

-2014 | Kidal | Rebels captured 50 new 4×4 vehicles— which the EU had provided to the Malian army as part of its support for military training—as well as ‘several tonnes of arms and ammunition.’ |
+2014 | Kidal | Rebels captured 50 new 4×4 vehicles – which the EU had provided to the Malian army as part of its support for military training – as well as ‘several tonnes of arms and ammunition'. |

 2012 | Aguelhok, Gao and Timbuktu | The takeover of army bases led to the capture of army stockpiles. |

-2006-2007 | Amachach, Ménaka, Timbuktu and Gao | Senior military officers allowed the transfer of several truckloads of arms and the looting of army stockpiles. |
+2006–07 | Amachach, Ménaka, Timbuktu and Gao | Senior military officers allowed the transfer of several truckloads of arms and the looting of army stockpiles. |

-, 156–69.
-Cambridge: Cambridge University Press, 2015.
-See also Gehin, Léo. “‘War Weapons like Peanuts’: Mali Needs to Make SALW Proliferation a Priority Again.”
-Groupe de recherche et d'information sur la paix et la sécurité, March 9, 2021. grip.org/war-weapons-like-peanuts-mali-needs-to-make-salw-proliferation-a-priority-again/.
-See lastly and Mangan, Fiona, and Matthias Nowak.
+Source: Holger Anders, “Expanding Arsenals: Insurgent Arms in Northern Mali,” in Small Arms Survey, Small Arms Survey 2015: Weapons and the World (Cambridge: Cambridge University Press, 2015), 156-69; Léo Gehin, "'War Weapons like Peanuts’: Mali Needs to Make SALW Proliferation a Priority Again,” Groupe de recherche et d'information sur la paix et la sécurité, March 9, 2021, https://grip.org/war-weapons-like-peanuts-mali-needs-to-make-salw-proliferation-a-priority-again/; Fiona Mangan and Matthias Nowak.
+The West Africa-Sahel Connection: Mapping Cross-Border Arms Trafficking (Geneva: Small Arms Survey, 2019), https://www.smallarmssurvey.org/resource/west-africa-sahel-connection-mapping-cross-border-arms-trafficking.

-To decrease the above-mentioned risks of accidental explosions and diversion, Mali has continuously disposed of its ammunition since 2013.
+To decrease the above-mentioned risks of accidental explosions and diversion, Mali has disposed of its ammunition since 2013.

 Table 3.
-Disposal of tonnes of ammunition in Mali (2013-2021)
+Disposal of tonnes of ammunition in Mali (2013–21)

-Year | Tonnes of Ammunition |
+Year | Tonnes of ammunition |

 2013 | 218 |